MoveInc/csharp-reso-api-example/README.md

 ## This project is meant to be a guide to help get started with the RESO Web API.

+This repo is meant to be an example of how to pull data from the RESO API and insert it into a local DB.
+After starting the full pull runs once every 24 hours to get all the listings of a publisher using the API.
+The modified listings are updated and the inactive listings are deleted from the database, each time full pull is run.

-- Portions of this repo should be configured by publishers the way they would like it configured, i.e. Program.cs connection string, and FullWorker/IncrementalWorker urls.
+- Portions of this repo should be configured the way you would like it configured, i.e. Program.cs connection string, and FullWorker/IncrementalWorker urls.
-- This repo is meant to be ran with docker compose, docker build will fail on its own, you can run "docker-compose up" to see it in action.
+- This repo is meant to be executed with docker compose, docker build will fail on its own, you can run "docker-compose up" to see it in action.
 - It takes roughly 1-2 hours for a full API sync and just a few minutes for the incremental updates with this implementation.
-There are several possible improvements depending on how you want to go about it, this is just an example of one solution.
+There are several possible improvements depending on how you want to go about it, this is an example of one solution.

 ## NOTE: